Andreatstr/Movie-Filter-App/README.md

 - Real-time filter chips showing active filters
 - Modal-like behavior with focus trap

-For more detailed design decisions and rationale, see the `/docs` directory.

 ## AI-Assisted Development Process

 ### Claude Code Usage